rebeccabilbro/viz/visual-diagnostics-for-scikitlearn.md

 print concrete.describe()
 ```

-We can start to get a feel for the differences across our three datasets from the output of the .describe() statements above.
+We can start to get a feel for the differences across our three datasets from the output of the `.describe()` statements above.
 For example, in the occupancy dataset, the standard deviations for light and CO2 emissions are two orders of magnitude greater than they are for temperature and humidity, meaning that some scaling may be necessary.
-In the credit card default dataset, the distribution of the labels (0 for credit card holders who did not default on the payment and 1 for those who did) appears somewhat uneven, which can be an indicator of possible class imbalance.
-But, if you had to select which features were most likely to be predictive based solely on the descriptive tables, it would be pretty tough.
-At this point, those who have some experience with predictive modeling will often begin to graph the data so that they can visualize the behavior of the different feature vectors.
+In the credit card default dataset, the distribution of the labels (0 for credit card holders who did not default on the payment and 1 for those who did) appears uneven, which can be an indicator of possible class imbalance.
+But, if you had to select which features were most likely to be predictive based solely on the descriptive tables, it would be pretty tough, especially without domain expertise (what the heck is superplasticity?).
+At this point, those who have some experience with predictive modeling will often begin to visualize the data so that they can see the behavior of the different feature vectors.

 ### Boxplots
 Boxplots (or 'box-and-whisker' plots) enable us to look at the central tendency of the data, see the distribution, and examine outliers.
 In the example below, each feature of the concrete dataset is listed out on the x-axis and for each feature, we get to visualize the data's behavior.
-The boxes indicate the upper and lower quartiles of the data, the black line in the center of each box indicates the median, the whiskers show the greatest and least values (with the outliers excluded), and the diamonds show the outliers.
+The boxes indicate the upper and lower quartiles of the data, the black line in the center of each box indicates the median, the whiskers show the biggest and smallest values (with the outliers excluded), and the diamonds show the outliers.

 ![Boxplot for Concrete Dataset](figures/concrete_boxviz.png)